SuvayanR07/netflix_content_strategy/README.md

 - *Is our catalog balanced across ratings and genres?*
 - *Where are we under-serving viewers by genre and country?*

-This project answers those questions with a transparent, reproducible analysis of the Netflix catalog dataset from **Kaggle** (`netflix_titles.csv`).
-It avoids machine learning and stays squarely within an analyst’s toolkit: data cleaning, feature engineering, descriptive analytics, and crisp visuals.
+This project addresses those questions with a transparent analysis of the Netflix catalog dataset from **Kaggle** (`netflix_titles.csv`).
+It focuses squarely on an analyst’s toolkit: data cleaning, feature engineering, descriptive analytics, and crisp visuals.

 ---